PaddlePaddle/Parakeet/README.md

 # Parakeet

 Parakeet aims to provide a flexible, efficient and state-of-the-art text-to-speech toolkit for the open-source community.
-It is built on Paddle Fluid dynamic graph, with the support of many influential TTS models proposed by [Baidu Research](http://research.baidu.com) and other academic institutions.
+It is built on PaddlePaddle Fluid dynamic graph and includes many influential TTS models proposed by [Baidu Research](http://research.baidu.com) and other research groups.

+In particular, it features the latest [WaveFlow] (https://arxiv.org/abs/1912.01219) model proposed by Baidu Research.
+WaveFlow is a small-footprint generative flow for raw audio, which is directly trained with maximum likelihood.
+It generates high-fidelity speech as WaveNet, while synthesizing serval orders of magnitude faster as it only requires a few sequential steps to generate very long waveforms.
+Furthermore, it can significantly reduce the likelihood gap that has existed between autoregressive models and flow-based models for efficient synthesis.
+Finally, our small-footprint WaveFlow has only 5.9M parameters, which is 15 times smaller than WaveGlow.
+It can generate 22.05 kHz high-fidelity audio around 40 times faster than real-time on a V100 GPU without engineered inference kernels.

 <div align="center">
   <img src="images/logo.png" width=450 /> <br>